OldSneerJaw/synctos/README.md

 * `mustEqualStrict`: The value of the property or element must be strictly equal to the specified value.
 Differs from `mustEqual` in that specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`) are not compared semantically; for example, the two `timezone` values of "Z" and "+00:00" are _not_ considered equal because the strings are not strictly equal.
 No constraint by default.
 * `skipValidationWhenValueUnchanged`: When set to `true`, the property or element is not validated if the document is being replaced and its value is _semantically_ equal to the same property or element value from the previous document revision.
 Useful if a change that is not backward compatible must be introduced to a property/element validator and existing values from documents that are already stored in the database should be preserved as they are.
 Differs from `skipValidationWhenValueUnchangedStrict` in that it checks for semantic equality of specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`); for example, the two `date` values of "2018" and "2018-01-01" are considered equal with this constraint since they represent the same date.
 Defaults to `false`.
 * `skipValidationWhenValueUnchangedStrict`: When set to `true`, the property or element is not validated if the document is being replaced and its value is _strictly_ equal to the same property or element value from the previous document revision.
 Useful if a change that is not backward compatible must be introduced to a property/element validator and existing values from documents that are already stored in the database should be preserved as they are.
 Differs from `skipValidationWhenValueUnchanged` in that specialized string validation types (e.g. `date`, `datetime`, `time`, `timezone`, `uuid`) are not compared semantically; for example, the two `datetime` values of "2018-06-23T14:30:00.000Z" and "2018-06-23T14:30+00:00" are _not_ considered equal because the strings are not strictly equal.
 Defaults to `false`.
 * `customValidation`: A function that accepts as parameters (1) the new document, (2) the old document that is being replaced/deleted (if any), (3) an object that contains metadata about the current item to validate and (4) a stack of the items (e.g. object properties, array elements, hashtable element values) that have gone through validation, where the last/top element contains metadata for the direct parent of the item currently being validated and the first/bottom element is metadata for the root (i.e. the document).
-In cases where the document is in the process of being deleted, the first parameter's `_deleted` property will be `true`, so be sure to account for such cases.
 If the document does not yet exist, the second parameter will be `null`.
 And, in some cases where the document previously existed (i.e. it was deleted), the second parameter _may_ be non-null and its `_deleted` property will be `true`.
 Generally, custom validation should not throw exceptions; it's recommended to return an array/list of error descriptions so the sync function can compile a list of all validation errors that were encountered once full validation is complete.
 A return value of `null`, `undefined` or an empty array indicate there were no validation errors.
 An example:

 ```
 propertyValidators: {